YaelDillies/LeanCamCombi/README.md

 ### The source

-The definitions, theorems and proofs in this repository are (mostly) taken from five Cambridge courses, as well as a course from ETH Zürich:
+The definitions, theorems and proofs in this repository are (mostly) taken from six Cambridge courses, as well as a course from ETH Zürich:
+* Part IV Connections between Model Theory and Combinatorics, Lent 2019, lectured by Julia Wolf
 * Part II Graph Theory, Michaelmas 2022, lectured by Julian Sahasrabudhe
 * Part III Combinatorics, Michaelmas 2022 & [Michaelmas 2023](https://github.com/YaelDillies/maths-notes/blob/master/combinatorics.pdf), lectured by Béla Bollobás
 * Part III Extremal and Probabilistic Combinatorics, Michaelmas 2023, lectured by Julian Sahasrabudhe